WebDevBooster/Starlendar/README.md

 * Topday
 * Aceday
 * Rolday
-* Sumday -> P.S.
-In retrospect I realized that Sumday has the exact same pronunciation as "some day".
-So, not ideal.
-TODO: Replace that name.
-Possible candidates: Stepday | Sens(e)day | Shap(e)day
+* Zingday
 * Funday

-I designed the names so that the initials of the first 5 days spell out STARS.
+I designed the names so that the initials of the first 5 days spell out STARZ.
 Rolday incorporates the meanings of both the word "role" as well as "roll" (with emphasis on the former).
 The meanings of the other days are self-explanatory.

 The name of every day is meant to inspire and/or boost the productivity spirit.
 One of our long-term aims in Star City is to automate 100% of all the idiotic, boring and tedious jobs.
 All manual labor shall be automated.
 So, eventually, we'll only have jobs left that require creativity and thinking but not manual labor.